What is this research about?

 A team led by researchers at the University of Exeter has developed new electronic risk assessment tools (otherwise known as eRATs) to help GPs identify possible cancer.
 The eRATs are housed within Macmillan’s electronic Clinical Decision Support (eCDS) software module, a medical device that can be embedded into the GP’s computers providing they are using one of the major software systems (e.g., EMIS and SystmOne).

 The eRATs have two main functions: the prompt and the symptom checker.
-The prompt appears as a pop-up on screen when a patient has at least a 2% risk of one or more of the seven cancers in the eCDS software (lung, oesophago-gastric, kidney, bladder, ovary, colorectal, pancreas).
+The prompt appears as a pop-up on screen when a patient has at least a 2% risk of one or more of the six cancers in the eCDS software (lung, oesophago-gastric, kidney, bladder, ovary, colorectal).
 GPs can explore the possibility of cancer further in consultation with the patient using the symptom checker function of the tool.
 The symptom checker allows the GP to add new symptoms and will automatically recalculate the risk of cancer.

 Our primary outcome is the cancer stage at time of diagnosis.
 We hope to see a 4.8% improvement in stage, making some previously incurable patients curable.
 If we do find this, then it adds up to approximately 6,000 cancer deaths avoided per year!
 Our secondary outcomes include an examination of the different routes through which patients get diagnosed (e.g., two week wait, GP referral), 30-day and 1-year survival rates.